1tirex/ToDo-Ro/README.md

 On the first screen, the logic of sorting by buttons is implemented, and on the second screen, it is implemented by completed or not completed;

 When the task status changes, it smoothly goes to its section.

+P.S.
+Will be added a little later Unit-testing, UI testing